 The Orloj dates back to 1410 CE, when imperial clockmaker Mikuláš of Kadaň created the original masterpiece for the city’s center, with the help of astronomer/priest Jan Šindel.
 Originally, the clock kept time and followed astronomical movements.
 In the next few centuries, additions were made to further embellish both its operations and aesthetic.
 The clock currently has numerous functions, including tracking Old Bohemian time (when day began at sunset), Babylonian time (sunrise to sunset), Central European time (marked with the hand shaped like a sun), and Star time (based on the movement of the stars, and slightly shorter than solar time).
 It also includes a ring for the zodiac and a calendar dial, as well as an astrolabe, tracking the position of the sun, moon, and stars.

 Today, the most popular — let’s face it, the most accessible — aspect of the Orloj is its animated decorations.
 Every day right before noon, hoards of people gather in front of the clock and wait for it to strike, at which time sculptures of the Twelve Apostles take turns peeking through two windows at the top of the clock.
-Below them, a skeleton representing death pulls a bell, while the three figures of the miser, vanity, and “the Turk”— remember, much of Central and Eastern Europe was once part of the Ottoman Empire — nod to each other in a kind of morbid understanding.
+Below them, a skeleton representing death pulls a bell, while the three figures of the miser, vanity, and “the Turk”— remember, much of Central and Eastern Europe was once ruled by the Ottoman Empire — nod to each other in a kind of morbid understanding.

 Over the centuries, the Orloj has had many different caretakers.
 The current clockmaster, Petr Skala, has been in charge for the past eight years, according to a Marc Santora article published in mid-January in the New York Times.
 The 71-year-old Skala, who as a child would take clocks apart for fun to see how they work, is in charge of the Orloj’s renovations, replacing some of the more modern gears with a system closer to the original design and restoring the various parts to their original colors.